lancenacabuan/Shaliah/sources/Paperwork.md

 This study argues that the Biblical Unitarian reading, Jesus as God's truly human Messiah and uniquely empowered agent ("God's man"), not God in an ontological sense, offers a more context-sensitive, less anachronistic, and more internally coherent explanation of the New Testament's "high" language about Jesus.
 It does so by integrating two Second Temple frameworks: Wisdom/Word discourse as a way to speak about God's own self-expression and creative or redemptive activity, and agency (shaliah) as a way to speak about a sent representative who may bear the sender's authority, name, and prerogatives without being the sender by nature. [<sup>[5]</sup>][src-5]

-## Second Temple categories for "God present and acting": Wisdom, Word, and intermediary discourse
+## Second Temple Categories of Divine Immanence: Wisdom, Word, and Intermediary Discourse

 Second Temple Judaism inherited a deep commitment to the uniqueness of Israel's God while also developing rich ways of describing God's immanence through personified or hypostatized divine attributes such as Wisdom, Word, Presence, and other intermediary idioms.
 Classic scholarship on Aramaic and later Jewish traditions, including Memra or "Word" language, shows that intermediary language often arises as a reverent solution to biblical anthropomorphisms: Scripture depicts God "speaking," "walking," "dwelling," and "appearing," while later interpreters seek language that preserves divine transcendence without denying divine action in history. [<sup>[6]</sup>][src-6]